micheledurante/kittensgame-autocat/README.md

 ---

-To remember
+Remember
+1. The `src` app uses TypeScript's namespaced, path reference [imports](https://www.typescriptlang.org/docs/handbook/namespaces.html#splitting-across-files).
+Stick to it
-1. Manually add imports for each TS file here `src/debug.ts`
+1. Manually add imports for each .ts file here `src/debug.ts`
 1. Tests are witten in JS.
 They depend on the compiled TS -> JS out file, expected in `dist/autocat.js`
-1. Import the whole app CommonJS style `const autocat = require('../dist/autocat');` and use its modules `autocat.Templates...`
+1. In tests, require the whole `src` app, CommonJS style `const autocat = require('../dist/autocat');` and use its namespaces like `autocat.Templates...`